-Democrats believe strongly in the rule of law but the opinions of the four Justices appointed to the Supreme Court by a democrat can be reliably predicted entirely through political, not legal, analysis.
+Democrats believe strongly in the rule of law but the opinions of almost all senior court judges nominated and appointed by democrats can be reliably predicted entirely through political, not legal, analysis.
 Democrats hate racists and oppose book burning, but want to ban, burn, or rewrite an American parable, The Adventures of Huckleberry Finn, in which a white boy overcomes cultural prejudice to see an escaped slave as human first and black second.

 Open any major independent or conservative magazine or website, from WND and American Thinker to National Review or the Washington Times, and you'll find serious people baffled by democrats who say one thing but do the opposite.
 Whether it's the liberal perversion of history in Common Core, Obama's crony corruption, or the vicious personal attacks progressives launch at anyone daring to criticize their frequent recourse to the ad hominem diversion, the conservative reaction to what is seen as leftist hypocrisy is the same everywhere: anger, confusion, and vacillation produced by a complete inability to understand how people who appear perfectly sane can seem to sincerely believe in a set of principles, and yet almost always act in direct opposition to them.